algolia/gatsby-plugin-algolia/README.md

 ## Settings

 You can set settings for each index individually (per query), or otherwise it will keep your existing settings.

+### Merge Settings

+`mergeSettings` allows you to preserve settings changes made on the Algolia website.
+The default behavior (`mergeSettings: false`) will wipe out your index settings and replace them with settings from the config on each build.

+When set to true, the config index settings will be merged with the existing index settings in Algolia (with the config index settings taking precendence).

+NOTE: When using `mergeSettings`, any **deleted** settings from the config settings will continue to be persisted since they will still exist in Algolia.
+If you want to remove a setting, be sure to remove it from both the config and on Algolia's website.

 ### Replicas